 Have you ever been to an event where a raffle was being held?
 Instead of having someone collect small pieces of paper at the end of the night, or asking your guests to hold onto the elusive slip, why not digitize it with a Twitter feed?
 Have a social media contest where guests tweet something related to your event with the appropriate hashtag and then choose a winner at the end of the night.
 The upside to this is that even if a guest has gone after the winner has been announced, you can still contact them via their Twitter account to claim their prize.

 We’ve seen this setup used time and time again when it comes to weddings and birthday parties.
 Keep your guests entertained all night long by having them take pictures and post them with the appropriate hashtag.
 Some organizers may even want to create a scavenger hunt out of the picture submissions to layer on a stronger collaborative aspect to the event.
 This suggestion is incredibly popular, especially if your event has a picture booth, cardboard standee, or other visual marketing piece that attendees may want to take a picture with.

 Ever been to a panel where participants had to raise their hand and wait for the microphone before speaking?
 At that point, you’d be at the mercy of acoustics in the room.
 With a Twitter feed for events, you can ask attendees to submit their questions through a specialized hashtag that then will display on a central screen.
 A moderator can read them out, and each guest can know their questions are being collected in real-time.
-This is a great way to build engagement and keep an event running smoothly.
+This is a great way to build social media engagement and keep an event running smoothly.